 We determined the DreamStation by Philips Respironics is the best CPAP machine out there — especially for individuals with sleep apnea.

 First of all, it’s gorgeous.
 It’s like an Apple product, but it helps you breathe!
-Second, it is the most prescribed therapy sleep system by physicians in the U.S. And when we say most prescribed, we mean across the board — whether the patient has sleep apnea or not.
-Third, it shines in all the most successful features of CPAP therapy.
-Heated humidifier compatibility, sleep data tracking, Bluetooth compatibility, etc. It’s got it all.
-And it’s enough to give your breath back.
+Second, it is the most prescribed therapy sleep system by physicians in the U.S. And when we say most prescribed, we mean across the board—whether the patient has sleep apnea or not.
+Third, it shines in all the most successful features of CPAP therapy: heated humidifier compatibility, sleep data tracking, Bluetooth compatibility, etc. It’s got it all.

 More Americans are being diagnosed with sleep apnea.
 Of the two types, the most common is obstructive sleep apnea (OSA), which occurs when the soft tissue at the back of the throat blocks your airways.
 CPAP machines (and similar devices) are among the most effective means to treat OSA.
 We selected and reviewed the products in this ranking with OSA patients in mind.
 None of these devices are BiPAP (bilevel positive airway pressure) machines.

 One in three adults do not get enough sleep.
 And as if a good night’s sleep isn’t already hard to come by, recent reports show that more and more Americans have been diagnosed with OSA.
 Now, over a quarter of all adults in the U.S. between the ages of 30 and 70 are estimated to have OSA, according to the American Academy of Sleep Medicine.